 All expenditures are normal and everything is in line with the budget.
-Business cards are in the process of being ordered.
-Also, a \$25 bonus will be given to the employee who sells the most advertisements in the Living Issue.
+Since all staff members sold ads for the magazine, each will be rewarded a \$25 bonus.
+An addition \$25 bonus will be given to the employee who sold the most advertisements for the Living Issue.